-Rev. Timothy Alden Jr. Born August 28, 1771, to a ministerial family in Yarmouth, Massachusetts, the direct descendant of John Alden of Plymouth Colony he was the first president of Alleghany College (as the name was then spelled) and professor of oriental languages, ecclesiastical history, and theology until 1831; librarian until 1832; and trustee until his death on July 5, 1839.
+Rev. Timothy Alden Jr. was born August 28, 1771, to a ministerial family in Yarmouth, Massachusetts, the direct descendant of John Alden of Plymouth Colony he was the first president of Alleghany College (as the name was then spelled) and professor of oriental languages, ecclesiastical history, and theology until 1831; librarian until 1832; and trustee until his death on July 5, 1839.

 THE GLORY OF America